Easy Keto Pizza Omelet

 • Garnish & Serve

 • Slide onto a plate.
-Top with Parmesan, herbs, and crushed red pepper if desired.
+Top with Grated Parmesan, herbs, and crushed red pepper if desired.

 Notes